-Colonoscopy is done using a lighted, flexible fiber optic or video endoscope.
+Colonoscopy is done using a lighted, flexible video endoscope.
 This specialized instrument can be directed and moved around the many bends in the colon.
 The endoscope also has an open inner channel to allow other instruments to be passed through in order to perform biopsies, remove polyps or inject solutions.

 Colonoscopy usually is performed on an outpatient basis with the patient mildly sedated.
 The procedure takes 15 to 30 minutes, followed by a short recovery period until the patient is fully awake.

 At the TriHealth Digestive Insitute, we offer several screening options for colorectal cancer (CRC), including:

 - Colonoscopy (every 10 years).
 Colonoscopy is the only test that is both diagnostic and therapeutic and is the test of choice for most patients.

 - Flexible sigmoidoscopy, which examines the left half of the colon (every five years)

 - FIT yearly plus flexible sigmoidoscopy every five years